mattoxb/cs101-web-fa24/content/docs/syllabus.md

 ### Lecture Activities

 Every lecture will have a small activity that demonstrates the concepts we cover.
 Part of it is meant to be done during the lecture itself, and part of it is for you to do after class.
 Their purpose is to make sure you are learning what you need to during the lecture and can use it afterward.
-These are called "lecture activities**, or LAs, and will be hosted on Prairielearn.
+These are called "lecture activities**, or just "Lectures" on Prairielearn, where they will be hosted.
 Collectively they are worth 5% of your grade.
 You will have one week to complete them.
 It is possible to get an extension: see [Extensions](#extensions) for details.

 ### Homeworks